Or, to say it better: 13 classic books every Italian SHOULD have read when in school.

 Together with La Divina Commedia, I promessi sposi is probably the most important book in Italian literature.
 Undoubtedly, these two are the most popular ones, the books every Italian has read or studied in his life.
 I am sure you will not find a single Italian who doesn’t know what La Divina Commedia or I promessi sposi are.
 I hope so, at least!

 The novel was first published in 1827 and then, in its final version, between 1840 and 1842.
-Set between 1628 and 1630 in Lombardy, it tells the story of Renzo and Lucia, two young guys who want to get married but can’t because of the will of the lord of their town, Don Rodrigo.
+Set between 1628 and 1630 in Lombardy, it tells the story of Renzo and Lucia, a young couple who wants to get married but can’t because of the will of the lord of their town, Don Rodrigo.
 The couple is forced to separate and flee, facing all sorts of events and adventures, after which the two guys meet again and are finally able to marry.

 The book is important because it is the first historical novel in Italian literature.
 The plot is set in the 17th century, which is carefully described by the author, giving history a great importance as a theme in the novel.
 Another very important theme is that of Catholicism and Divine Providence, which plays a great role in the plot.
 The book is also essential because it was written in everyday Italian, influencing the definition of the modern Italian language.

 Published only ten years before the final version of I promessi sposi, Le mie prigioni describes the imprisonment of the author, Silvio Pellico, who was held prisoner for participating in the Carbonari riots in Milan.
 The book covers a period of ten years, from 1820 to 1830, during which Silvio Pellico was imprisoned first in Venice and then in Brno.

 The book was incredibly popular when it was published and is probably the most read book in the 19th century in Europe.
 Le mie prigioni is an important literary work because, describing the harsh condition of Austrian prisons, damaged the image of Austria and caused intellectuals to support the Risorgimento in Italy.